Alex-Kopylov/webxr-reference/webxr-device-api/xrsession.md

 # XRSession

-The **`XRSession`** interface of the WebXR API provides the means to interact with an AR/VR device, providing features such as polling the device pose, getting information about the user's environment, and presenting imagery to the user.
+The **`XRSession`** interface of the WebXR API provides the means to interact with an AR/VR device, providing features such as polling the viewer space (device pose), getting information about the user's environment, and presenting imagery to the user.

 ## Properties